keyboard_arrow_up

 Accuracy

-The combination of the error of nonlinearity, repeatability and hysteresis, expressed as a percentage of full scale output.
+The sum of errors from nonlinearity, repeatability, and hysteresis, expressed as a percentage of full scale output.

 Axial Load